AtheosGame/AtheosGame.github.io/Tokenomics/SoulsToken.md

 order: 95
 ---

-# Souls Token
-**$Souls:**
-Atheos in-game currency with unlimited supply.
-This token will be minted and burned as players progress through the game.
+### **Token: $Souls**
+Atheos **in-game currency** with **unlimited supply.**

+The purpuse of $Souls coin is to maintain in-game balance for players to enjoy and experience the game.

+Treasury will mint/burn tokens to maintain the in-game balance and the stability of its price.
+If a higher price hits, supply will increase to match the price balance and viceversa.

+$Souls is an in-game token which **is not** meant to be used as means of speculation.   **$Souls is not an invesetment coin.**

 #### **Acquiring $Souls**
 Players can earn $Souls by completing Quests, winning PvP matches, participating in events, and can find it organically as they explore dungeons and defeat enemies.

-Players can **smelt** the items, burning them in exchange for $Souls.
+Players can **Burn** the items in exchange for $Souls.
 This process is done at the [Forge](https://atheosgame.github.io/game/commongrounds/the-forge/), which will destroy the item permanently.

 #### **Spending $Souls**
-Players will burn (The tokens will be destroyed) $Souls to buy [Dungeon Maps](https://atheosgame.github.io/game/gameplaymechanics/maps/).
+Players will burn $Souls (destroyed) to buy [Dungeon Maps] within the game (https://atheosgame.github.io/game/gameplaymechanics/maps/).

 The price of these maps will be proportionate to the level of the map.
-Higher-level maps provide more challenging experiences and will offer with better loot rewards.
+Higher-level maps provide more challenging experiences and will offer better loot rewards.

 *Once the game's economy has developed, players will be able to trade items in **Atheos Marketplace** using $Souls.*